-As the Pittsburgh's housing market has changed in recent years, the availability of affordable housing has declined.
+As the city of Pittsburgh housing market has changed in recent years, the availability of affordable housing has declined.
 These market changes have affected both naturally occurring affordable units and those available to households utilizing HCVs.
 In response, the HACP initiated its initial landlord initiatives in an attempt to increase the number of landlords participating in the HCV program, and to increase the number and quality of units available.
-The HACP has proposed in this plan an alternative payment standard to address the limited housing stock and increased rental costs.
-The HACP plans to continue further analysis of these market changes and will pursue additional initiatives targeted to increasing the number and quality of housing options for households utilizing tenant-based rental assistance.
+The HACP received approval in the FY 2019 MTW Annual Plan for an alternative payment standard to address the limited housing stock and increased rental costs.